Synternet/syntropy-ansible-collection/roles/syntropy-oracle/README.md

 # Syntropy agent automatic installation with Ansible on Oracle Linux 8

 This Ansible role is for the automated installation of Syntropy client for Oracle Linux 8 Distribution.
-This playbook allows to automatically connect to a Syntropy network.
-Network traffic is being handled by Syntropy Agent connection - secure encrypted tunnels based on Wireguard.
-Syntropy agent is deployed as Docker container.

 <p align="center"> <img src="img/syntropy_agent_oracle.png"> </p>

 ## What is Syntropy?